 Ensuring everyone is and feels safe

-- Touch children in safe places on their bodies avoiding private places.
-The back, the head and the shoulders are acceptable; the buttocks, the breasts, and thighs and the groin are not acceptable.
+Touch children in safe places on their bodies: the back, head, and shoulders are acceptable; buttocks, breasts, thighs, and groin are not.

-- If a child is hurt or feeling ill and needs to be examined, ensure that another person of the same sex as the child is present in the room while you are carrying out the examination.
-If possible, leave an examination of private places to health professionals.
-Don't force the child to remove clothing for an examination.
+If a Scout is hurting or feeling ill and needs to be examined, ensure that another person of the same sex as the Scout is in the room while you are carrying out the examination.
+If possible, leave an examination of private parts to health professionals.
+Never force a Scout to remove clothing for an examination.

-- If a child is sad and needs to be comforted, show affection by placing your arm around a shoulder and giving a gentle hug or a good squeeze from the side.
+If a Scout is sad and needs to be comforted, show affection by placing your arm around a shoulder and giving a gentle hug or a good squeeze from the side.

-- If the child needs to have a private conversation with you, remove yourselves the necessary distance from the others but stay in view of the group or leave a door slightly ajar.
+If a Scout needs to have a private conversation with you, move away the necessary distance from the others but stay in view of the patrol or leave a door slightly ajar.

-- Don't be alone and naked with the child, anywhere.
-If you must change a public swimming pools, use the kind of discretion that is appropriate for such places and change in a part of the change room slightly away from the kids.
+Never alone and naked with the Scouts anywhere.
+If you must change at public swimming pools, use the usual kind of discretion appropriate for such places.

-- Be cautious about any conversations with the children that involve sex.
-It is understood that children ask honest questions about sexuality and teenagers might seek advice.
-Listening with respect for the child is appropriate; it is also appropriate to distribute and discuss agency approved information which is part of a general educational program about sexuality.
-Joking around with kids in ways that encourages promiscuity and the acceptance of sexually explicit material is dangerous for you and the children.
+Be cautious about any conversations with Scouts that involve sex.
+Scouts will ask honest questions about sexuality and teenagers might seek advice.
+Listening with respect is appropriate.
+Joking with Scouts in ways that encourage promiscuity or the acceptance of sexually explicit material is dangerous for you and the Scouts.

-- In all things, respect the integrity of the child.
-Allow the child to back away from your well-intentioned affection if they wishes.
-Ask the child if they feels OK about being touched.
+In all things, respect the integrity of the child.
+Allow Scouts to back away from your well-intentioned affection if they wish.
+Ask them if they feel okay about being touched.
 Abused children are sometimes fearful or distrustful of any physical contact.
-Most of us sense the difference between positive and caring intentions and those which are meant to exploit us.
-Use your common sense and good judgement to guide you in protecting the personal space of the children in your care.
+Most of us sense the difference between positive and caring intentions and exploitative ones.
+Use your common sense and good judgment to guide you and protect the personal space of the Scouts in your care.